 As part of the visual examination we also assess vision development.
 Young children use vision to explore the world by identifying and directing movement.
 If a problem in vision is preventing adequate development of perception and eye-hand coordination skills then early intervention is vital.

 Cooing, sitting up and crawling are signs that a baby is growing.
 Her vision has stages of development, but this process rarely has visible signs.

 Optometrists encourage parents to include a trip to the optometrist on the list of well-baby check-ups.
 Assessments at six to twelve months of age can determine healthy development of vision.
 Early detection of eye conditions is the best way to ensure a baby has healthy vision for successful development-now and in the future.

 InfantSEE®, a public health program, managed by Optometry’s CharityTM – The AOA Foundation, is designed to ensure that eye and vision care becomes an integral part of infant wellness care to improve a child’s quality of life.
 Under this program, AOA optometrists provide a comprehensive eye and vision assessments for infants within the first year of life regardless of a family’s income or access to insurance coverage.

-InfantSEE is a program that Dr. Jacobs has participated in from the beginning in 2005.
+InfantSEE is a program that Drs.
+Jacobs & Quinton have participated in from the beginning in 2005.
 He has taken special courses to better detect eye conditions that may occur with infants.
 This program provides a free eye examination for the infant prior to age one.
 Call to schedule an appointment.